 Personality provides an important perspective on risk-taking and creativity.
-Both are related to an aspect of personality that disposes people to embrace novelty, to question routine and to find fast-moving roles and changing environments stimulating.
+Both are related to an aspect of personality that disposes people to embrace novelty, question routine and to find fast-moving roles and changing environments stimulating.
 At the other end of this scale are individuals who are measured, organised and systematic.
-Their preferred approach to change - if indeed they recognise that it needs to happen at all - is cautious and incremental.
+Their preferred approach to change - if indeed it needs to happen at all - is cautious and incremental.